thomas-tony/-automating-aws-with-cloudformation/README.md

       KeyName: my-key-pair
 ```

-- Replace my-static-website with your bucket name.
-- Click “Save changes.”

 ### Step 2: Creating a Stack
 Once you have your template ready, you can use it to create a CloudFormation stack.
 A stack is a collection of AWS resources defined by the template.